 Confirming level is part of a proper installation — not an afterthought.

 An American fridge-freezer with an ice maker or chilled water dispenser requires a dedicated cold supply line run from the nearest supply point — typically under the kitchen sink.
-If you are booking a dishwasher or washing machine connection, ask the plumber to run the fridge water line at the same visit.
-A fraction of the cost of a separate callout.
+If you are booking a dishwasher or washing machine connection, ask the plumber to run the fridge water line at the same visit, which usually costs less than a separate callout.

 Appliance installation in Greenwich — what makes it different